irfanghat/rust-slack-sdk/README.md

 ![Slack Logo](https://upload.wikimedia.org/wikipedia/commons/7/76/Slack_Icon.png)

-`slack_rs` is a Rust crate that provides an easy-to-use interface for integrating Slack with Rust applications.
+`rust_slack_sdk` is a Rust crate that provides an easy-to-use interface for integrating Slack with Rust applications.
 It supports sending messages, handling events, managing users and channels, and working with files.

 ## Features
 - **Authentication**: Supports OAuth and bot token authentication.